shakhor-shual/walkman/README.md

 Walkman was conceived as a small "Swiss-Army-Knife" for DevOps routines. )

 ## Quick Start:
-Before you proceed further, make sure that you have configured access to the cloud that you use to work with Terraform (authentication and authorization, rights to create objects, availability of APIs to use, etc., etc.).
-The necessary list of settings for Terraform to work is determined by the type of cloud provider used.
-Also, read this README to the the end, to better understand your next steps

 ### For local Walkman installation and usage - Linux(or WSL) only:
  - [use this](https://github.com/shakhor-shual/walkman/tree/main/bin)